tinganho/balanced-storage/README.md

 	this.onDestroy(this.removeSubView); // `this.onDestroy` takes a callback.
 And we passed in a sub method.
 Which mean we have a possible death for our `subView`.
 ```

 The scope is balanced and the compiler will not complain.
-Notice, whenever an add method is matched with a sub method directly or whenever there is a path(call path) that can be reached, to match a sub method.
+Notice, whenever an add method is balanced with a sub method directly or whenever there is a path(call path) that can be reached, to balance a sub method.
 The code will pass the compiler check.
 Because in other words, we have ensured a possible death of our allocated resource.
 ```
 BIRTH ---> DEATH
-BIRTH ?---> CALL1 ?---> CALL2 ?---> CALLN ?---> DEATH
+BIRTH ?---> CALL1 ---> CALL2 ---> CALLN ---> DEATH
 ```
 Notice, that we say a possible death and not a certain death.
-We will get back to this later.
+This is because it is upto the business logic to decide when these callbacks should be called or not.
+Just take our `onDestroy` method in our `SubView` class:

+onDestroy(callback: () => void) {
+	this.deleteButton.addEventListener(callback);
+}

+We cannot guarantee that the callback is being called.
+It is upto the end-user to click the delete button.
+Though we can guarantee that a call path has a path that at the end calls a method that either adds or subtracts an element in a balanced storage.

 ## Multiple References